-RBT is different in finger movements.
+RBT is different in all movements.

 The purpose of this is to let your fingers discover that it doesn't need to curl forcefully to perform an action.